Please read the below information about how the ACLU of Kansas accepts cases before submitting a complaint at the link below.

 How do I file a legal complaint with the ACLU of Kansas?

 The ACLU of Kansas does not accept requests for legal assistance in person or by telephone.
 To ask the ACLU of Kansas for legal assistance, you must complete and submit a complaint form.
-You can submit a complaint either online or by mail.
+You can submit a complaint either online or by mail by writing to: ACLU of Kansas Legal Department; P.O.
+Box 917; Mission, KS 66201.

 Can the ACLU of Kansas advise me about my case?

-The ACLU of Kansas cannot advise you about your case or provide other types of assistance (for example, reviewing your papers or conducting legal research) if we do not accept your case.
-This policy allows us to direct the necessary resources to those cases that we do accept.
+The ACLU of Kansas cannot advise you about your case or provide other types of assistance (for example, reviewing your papers or conducting legal research) if we have not accepted your case and have an active agreement with you.
+This policy allows us to direct the necessary resources to those cases that we do accept and the clients to whom we are committed.

 Types of cases we do not accept